lrcry/ExpertMind/README.md

       If someone do this without logged in, just leave 'userId' as blank.

       *Note: in current version of the services, only one parent for each node will be taken into consideration.
 That means if you pass a JSON body with multiple nodeParents, the services will take the first parent as the parent of the child node to be added.*
+      ###*Also note: the difference between create a new node and add a child node to an existing node is the "nodeParents" in request body.
+If there is a parent node, then the request will lead to a new child node, otherwise a new root node.*
     - Get information of a Node by its ID

       *GET /api/nodes/[node_id]*